damienbod/angular-auth-oidc-client/docs/features.md

 The secure token server `.well-known/openid-configuration` configuration can be requested via an HTTPS call when starting the application in the `APP_INITIALIZER`.
 This HTTPS call may affect your first page loading time.
 You can disable this and configure the loading of the `.well-known/openid-configuration` later, just before you start the authentication process.
 You as a user, can decide when you want to request the well known endpoints.

 The property `eagerLoadAuthWellKnownEndpoints` in the configuration sets exactly this.
-The default is set to `false`, so the `.well-known/openid-configuration` is loaded at the start as in previous versions.
-Setting this to `true` the `.well-known/openid-configuration` will be loaded when the user starts the authentication.
+The default is set to `true`, so the `.well-known/openid-configuration` is loaded at the start as in previous versions.
+Setting this to `false` the `.well-known/openid-configuration` will be loaded when the user starts the authentication.

 You also have the option to pass the already existing `.well-known/openid-configuration` into the `withConfig` method as a second parameter.
 In this case no HTTPS call to load the `.well-known/openid-configuration` will be made.